-There's often a stigma against purchasing refurbished electronics because many companies don't have rigorous quality control programs for refurbished items, but that's not the case with Apple.
+There's sometimes a stigma against purchasing refurbished electronics because many companies don't have rigorous quality control programs for refurbished devices, but that's not the case with Apple.
 Some companies may sell refurbished items with cosmetic defects and other issues, but Apple's refurbished products available from its online store are "as good as new" products, but with a lower price tag.

 As long as you can wait a few months to pick up an Apple product, there's virtually no downside to purchasing a refurbished model.
 The quality is superb and the price savings can be worth the wait.
 This guide covers all the ins and outs of refurbished products, from release timelines and prospective price savings to warranty information and stock information.